 A flagship Hull UK City of Culture 2017 project will culminate next month with Land of Green Ginger Unleashed, a spectacular parade by masters of story-telling and street performance Macnas.

-Renowned the world over for spell-binding experiences, Macnas’ impressive portfolio includes the MTV awards, U2’s Zooropa tour and Wilderness Festival.
+Renowned the world over for spell-binding experiences, Galway based Macnas’ impressive portfolio includes performances in China, Australia, San Francisco and most recently in Austin, Texas for SXSW Festival 2016.
+They’ve even brought the magic to the MTV Awards and to Wilderness Festival.
 Now Hull 2017 has commissioned the company to bring a procession of wise beasts, giants, shape shifters and mischief makers to Hull’s Old Town on Saturday 11 November.

 Land of Green Ginger Unleashed is the finale in a series of Acts of Wanton Wonder from the Land of Green Ginger, a project supported by Spirit of 2012 and Hull Clinical Commissioning Group, which to date has attracted an audience of over 50,000.

 Katy Fuller, Executive Producer at Hull 2017, said: “Throughout the year, communities across Hull have delighted in the magic and mysticism of the Land of Green Ginger.
-Old legends have awoken, ancient relics unearthed and parallel worlds discovered.
-Now we are bringing a few of those familiar fables back along with a whole host of new delirious and delicious characters as the full force of the city’s imagination is unleashed on the streets of Hull.”
+Old legends have awoken, ancient relics been unearthed and parallel worlds discovered.
+Now we are bringing a few of those familiar fables back along with a whole host of new exuberant characters as the full force of the city’s imagination is unleashed on the streets of Hull.”

+Noeline Kavanagh, Artistic Director of Macnas, said: “The central character is a wise old man, a mystic who has appeared to call the Land of Green Ginger back home, beckoning the joy and waltzing with the darkness.
+We will create a final night of revelry, populated by dark, delirious and delicious characters to thrill the audience.

-Inspired by a street in Hull - the curiously named Land of Green Ginger – the programme of free events has been developed over the last 18 months between artists and community groups, often using local stories as the bedrock.
+Inspired by a street in Hull - the curiously named Land of Green Ginger – the programme of free events leading up to this has been developed over the last 18 months between artists and community groups, often using local stories as the bedrock.

 Katy said: “Land of Green Ginger started as a way of reaching audiences who are traditionally harder to engage in the arts.
 We wanted to be accessible and inviting, sparking the imagination of anyone who came into contact with the project in its diverse guises.”